In this article, we are going to show you, How to use the Exclusion Tab while extracting the Noun Phrases using SSIS

 STEP 4: Click on the columns tab to verify the columns.

 Exclusion Tab: Here, we want to exclude the country names (We shown in the earlier) from the Noun Phrases.
-For this reason, Let us configure OLE DB Connection Manager in SSIS and exclusion terms.
+For this reason, Let us configure OLE DB Connection Manager and exclusion terms.